-- Use signs of an appropriate size and in appropriate locations, eg, hanging signs or signs within a fascia. - Use traditional hand painted signage, or individually mounted letters in preference to pre-cut vinvl lettering. - Use colour schemes that are effective and readable through use of contrast
+- Use signs of an appropriate size and in appropriate locations, e.g. hanging signs or signs within a fascia. - Use traditional hand painted signage, or individually mounted letters in preference to pre-cut vinyl lettering. - Use colour schemes that are effective and readable through the use of contrast.

-- Signs in locations, which detract from a building such as above parapets, large projections or over-large fascias. - Use of bold primary, fluorescent or neon colours.
-Council may require bold corporate colour schemes to be adapted to make them acceptable on heritage items or in conservation areas. - Internally illuminated signs such as box signs or neon letters as they are inconsistent with heritage buildings and precincts and will not be approved Consider externally illuminated signage with spotlights subject to development consent.
+- Signs in locations, which detract from a building such as above parapets, large projections or over-large fascias. - Bold primary, fluorescent or neon colours.
+Council may require bold corporate colour schemes to be adapted to make them acceptable on heritage items or in conservation areas. - Internally illuminated signs such as box signs or neon letters as they are inconsistent with heritage buildings and precincts and will not be approved.
+Consider externally illuminated signage with spotlights subject to development consent.

-12.6 Conservation area / precinct policies
+12.6 Heritage Conservation Area/precinct policies

-The following section outlines specific policies which relate to the different conservation areas.
-These policies must be addressed with development proposals for that respective area.
+The following section outlines specific policies which relate to the different heritage conservation areas.
+These policies must be addressed with development applications for that respective area.

-DALLEY STREET
+DALLEY STREET HERITAGE CONSERVATION AREA

-"Good row of early twentieth century homes.
+Good row of early twentieth century homes.
 Buildings not outstanding in themselves but combining well, particularly the row of inter-war houses at Nos 29-35.
 Set in generous grounds with well maintained front lawns and gardens.
 Gentle rise on the flood free knoll enhances streetscape.
-The large symmetrical ground hugging bungalows contrast with the raised basements of contemporary housing elsewhere in Lismore."
+The large symmetrical ground hugging bungalows contrast with the raised basements of contemporary housing elsewhere in Lismore.